-Professor Gannon is currently the President of the Faculty Organization at the College of Nursing, and represents the college on the Faculty Senate as well as the College Faculty Council Chairs group.
-She is an item writer for the national CNL certification exam, administered by the Commission on Nurse Certification, an autonomous arm of the American Association of Colleges of Nursing.
+Dr. Gannon is currently an item writer for the national C.N.L. certification exam, administered by the Commission on Nurse Certification, an autonomous arm of the American Association of Colleges of Nursing.

-Professor Gannon is currently practicing at Shands Jacksonville in the Care Center for Women.
-Her clinical interests are in measuring and evaluating patient oriented outcomes of care.
+Dr. Gannon’s area of expertise is midwifery and women’s health.
+Her clinical interests are in measuring and evaluating both process based and patient oriented outcomes of care.

-Professor Gannon received her BN in Nursing at Dalhousie University.
-She received her MSN in Nursing/Midwifery at the University of Miami and her DNP from Rush University in Chicago, Illinois.
+Dr. Gannon received her B.N. in Nursing at Dalhousie University in Halifax, Nova Scotia.
+She received her M.S.N. in Nursing/ Midwifery at the University of Miami and her D.N.P. from Rush University in Chicago, Illinois.

 - Stanley, J., Gannon, J., Gabuat, J., Hartranft, S., Adams, N., Mayes, C., Shouse, G.M., Edwards, B.A., & Burch, D. (2008).
 The Clinical nurse leader: a catalyst for improving quality and patient safety.
 Journal of Nursing Management, 16(5), 614-622.